SEGGER Weather Station

 This application uses emBASIC, our feature-rich BASIC interpreter designed for embedded systems.
 This project is available on target hardware as well as the Windows simulation.
 It uses various SEGGER embedded software products such as embOS, emFile, emWin, emUSB and emNet, making it easy to create powerful applications using the components.

-The core of the software is emBASIC, SEGGER's implementation of the BASIC programming language for embedded systems.
-It can seamlessly interface to a lot of SEGGER Software libraries, making access to the internet, cloud storage, USB Keyboards and more easy.
+Implementation: The core of the software is emBASIC, SEGGER's implementation of the BASIC programming language for embedded systems.
+It can seamlessly interface to a lot of SEGGER software libraries, making access to the internet, cloud storage, USB Keyboards and easier.

 In this application, emBASIC uses SEGGER's embedded software as key components. embOS provides the capability to run multiple tasks, servicing networking tasks and USB devices. emNet provides Internet and LAN connectivity.
 The IoT Toolkit, with emSSL, provides communication to Dropbox where programs can be stored securely. emUSB-Host provides access to flash storage devices for portable storage. emFile provides the file system framework for USB flash drives, on-board NAND devices, and removable SD cards. emWin provides the graphic capabilities of emBASIC and also enables it to display a console on an LCD.
 And built into emBASIC is the ability to shrink and expand data using emCompress.